AVT (AVT) Price Down 5% This Week

 According to CryptoCompare, “Aventus is a layer-2 blockchain protocol designed to bring scalability, lower costs, and speed to Ethereum transactions.
 The Aventus Network (AvN) let businesses build on top of the Ethereum network with Aventus’ second-layer protocol.
 With the AvN, applications can easily work with any other promising blockchain tech, cross-chain, by plugging into the Polkadot ecosystem, building on Substrate.
 Benefits of AventusScale The Aventus Network (AvN) can theoretically scale to 2,000 transactions per second.
 Price The average transaction cost on the Aventus Network will begin at just $0.01 (paid in AVT) and decrease over time.
 Speed The AvN will process a token transfer within 0.13 seconds.
 Enterprise Grade The AvN will onboard a minimum of 8.5 million client transactions that have been active in private test networks throughout the past year.
 Key Use CasesFinancial Assets Supply Chains Rewards and Loyalty Live Entertainment Data Integrity Decentralised Applications “

-It is usually not possible to purchase alternative cryptocurrencies such as AVT directly using U.S. dollars.
-Investors seeking to trade AVT should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AVT using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as AVT directly using U.S. dollars.
+Investors seeking to trade AVT should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy AVT using one of the aforementioned exchanges.

 Receive News & Updates for AVT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AVT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.